Skip to main content

 docker pull dragonflyoss/manager:latest

-docker pull dragonflyoss/dfdaemon:latest
+docker pull dragonflyoss/client:latest

 Kind cluster loads Dragonfly latest images: